 The duvet is made from two proprietary materials.
 It's filled with what Simba calls '100% Aerelle Cool Night polyester fibre', which contains minerals that work to dissipate heat.
 Plus the cotton cover is embedded with dots of semi-conducting materials that draw excess heat away from your body.

 Depending on what sort of temperatures your bedroom gets to, it may or may not be ideal all year around, but it definitely keeps you warm on cold nights, and cool on all but the hottest nights.
 It's machine-washable at 40C, as long as you have a large enough washing machine.
-Read our Simba Hybrid duvet review for more information.
+Read our Simba Hybrid Duvet review (opens in new tab) for more information, and for money off your next Simba order, check out these Simba discount codes (opens in new tab).

 If you're looking for a light and airy duvet for Spring and Autumn, then the Emma Cloud duvet is our top recommendation.
 This 6.7-tog duvet is made from a polyester cover and is filled with temperature-regulating microfibres, which allow a flow of fresh air throughout.
 This makes it well-made, airy, cool, and great choice for anyone who tends to run hot at night.

 It's machine-washable too and, astonishingly, comes with a 200-night free trial period.
 That's common for mattresses, but very rate for duvets.
 On the downside, the Emma Cloud Duvet is a little pricey but you are getting a premium quality product for your money.
-Check out our Emma Cloud Duvet review for more details.
+Check out our Emma Cloud Duvet review (opens in new tab) for more details and save on your next purchase with Emma discount codes (opens in new tab).

 If you and your partner have different warmth requirements during the night and end up fighting over the duvet, this is a clever solution from Nanu.
 The Hot and Not has two halves with different tog ratings, so in theory everybody should be happy.
 And we've found that it works: the difference in temperature sleeping under each half of the duvet was palpable, if subtle.
 These duvets aren't cheap, but if they have the potential to keep you both at the right temperature while sleeping, not to mention save your relationship, that price may well be worth paying.